Boost Adoption with Custom Domains on Refined for Jira Cloud

 First, work with your administrator to add a CNAME record and map it to “custom.domain.refined.site” in your DNS configuration.
 Then add your domain name in the Configuration section for the intended site:

 - Make sure the domain name matches its purpose.
 Ideally, your custom domain explains in one word what lives there.
-For example, our migration center lives at migration.refined.com.
-Doesn’t take a rocket scientist to figure out what you’ll find there!
+For example, our help center lives at help.refined.com.
 Common one-word domains include words like:

 - Make it easy to remember.
 If the domain matches its purpose, it’s almost impossible to forget.
 If you’re looking for Refined migration instructions, and you’ve heard of migration.refined.com even once before, you’d have to have suffered total memory loss not to recall the URL.
 Well, maybe not total memory loss, but if you knew the site existed, you could probably figure out how to get there in one or two tries.